faran4engg/react-item-list/README.md

 - Fully responsive UI
 - Implemented with TypeScript
 - Added pagination
+- Used advance react design patterns
+- Demonstrated reusability of the component if user does not provide its own UI 👉🏼 [see-here](https://github.com/faran4engg/react-item-list#-reusable-code-default-list-ui)
 - Unit Test cases atleast 70% [ pending ]

 ## GIFs